Based on the book “Haunted Carlow” I have prepared a list of Top 10 Haunted Places in County Carlow.

 No 2 – Duckett`s Grove

 Duckett’s Grove is the ruins of the house of the Duckett family.
-It was built in the 18th, 19th and early 20th centuries.
-It was built on a plot of 12,000 acres (49 km2) belonging to the family.
+It was built in the 18th, 19th, and early 20th centuries, on a plot of 12,000 acres (49 km2) belonging to the family.

 In April 1933 a fire broke out here, for unknown reasons, which largely destroyed the buildings.
-And subsequent owners and property managers significantly depleted them by demolishing many buildings.
-But still this what remains from Duckett`s house is impressive.
+Subsequent owners and property managers significantly depleted them by demolishing many buildings.
+But still what remains from Duckett`s house is impressive.

 In September 2005 Carlow County Council purchased the property and work began to secure what was left to make the area available for public use and make it one of the region’s main tourist attractions.

-Ducketts Grove should be visited not only by lovers of history and beautiful architecture, but also should be visited by lovers of paranormal phenomena.
-Because this property is listed among the most haunted houses and castles of Ireland.
+Ducketts Grove should be visited not only by lovers of history and beautiful architecture but also should be visited by lovers of paranormal phenomena.
+Because this property is listed among the most haunted houses and castles in Ireland.
 Maybe someone will meet here a Banshee.
-Apparently she is visiting the house of Ducketts Grove.
+Apparently, she is visiting the house of Ducketts Grove.
 According to legend, this woman-ghost is a “guardian of the family”, but also heralding a death.
-Banshee is often described as a women wearing white or gray robes who combe hers long, fair hair.
+Banshee is often described as a woman wearing white or gray robes who combe her long, fair hair.
 Some Irish legends say that she can appear in any form, like animal or bird.

 Location of Duckett`s Grove: